the-xkcd-community/the-red-spider-project/Readme.md

 #### Running the software ####

-For now, you'll probably just `cd` your way to the `src` directory and execute something like the following, assuming that you want to run `programX` (you can leave out the `./` parts in Windows):
+For now, you'll probably just `cd` your way to the `src` directory and execute `./rsshell.py` (you can leave out the `./` part in Windows).
+After that you can run any other program from the `src` directory.
+Leave the subshell with `exit`.

-    ./rscall.py ./programX

 You'll at least need to have Python installed.
 If you want to run the (unfinished) `advbrowser` you'll also need PHP.
 Things will almost certainly change so we'll keep this updated.